CiscoSecurity/tr-05-serverless-microsoft-graph-security/code/README.md

 |------------------------------------|---------------------------------------------------------------|
 | Delegated (work or school account) | `SecurityEvents.Read.All` <br> `SecurityEvents.ReadWrite.All` |
 | Application                        | `SecurityEvents.Read.All` <br> `SecurityEvents.ReadWrite.All` |

-### Supported Environment Variables

-- `CTR_ENTITIES_LIMIT`
-  - Restricts the maximum number of CTIM entities of each type returned in a single response per each requested observable.
-  - Applies to the following CTIM entities:
-    - `Sighting`.
-  - Must be a positive integer.
-Defaults to `100` (if unset or incorrect).

 ### CTIM Mapping Specifics